Do the simplest decisions bring you out in a cold sweat?

 For example, if you’re wondering whether to try homoeopathy and believe in it as a treatment…

-Seek information which states it’s ineffective before making a final choice.
+Seek contradictory information before making a final choice.

 I highly recommend you read Predictably Irrational by Dan Ariely.

 – Not enough information

 – Too much information

 – Emotional attachment

 Consider your values when weighing your options and you can improve the choices you make…check out the video below…

 You only hit around 50% of your values with your decision making during a day.
 That declines as the decisions become more complicated.